International

 - European Academy of Venice (EIUC – European Interuniversities Center)

-Professor Christophe Maubernard has served as the University of Montpellier’s representative to the Global Campus since 2016 (EMA Director) and is in charge of the Business & Human Rights theme week.
-The Institute for European Human Rights Law (IDEDH) within the Faculty of Law and Political Science is responsible for coordinating the program.
+Professor Christophe Maubernard has served as the University of Montpellier’s representative to Global Campus since 2016 (EMA Director) and is in charge of the Business & Human Rights theme week.
+The Institute of European Human Rights Law (IDEDH) at the Faculty of Law and Political Science is responsible for coordinating the program.

-Each year, the Global Campus welcomes students from all geographical and academic backgrounds who are in their third year of a bachelor’s degree or pursuing a master’s degree to participate in a one-year program (first year of a master’s degree) that takes place in Venice during the first semester and at one of 44 European partner universities during the second semester.
-Students thus have the opportunity to take courses in English with renowned international academics and experts and write a Master’s thesis under the supervision of a faculty member from a partner university.
+Each year, the Global Campus welcomes students from all geographic and academic backgrounds—whether in their third year of a bachelor’s degree or pursuing a master’s degree—to participate in a one-year program (M1 level) that takes place in Venice during the first semester and at one of 44 partner European universities during the second semester.
+Students thus have the opportunity to take courses taught in English by renowned international scholars and experts and to write a master’s thesis under the supervision of a faculty member from a partner university.

 Every year, IDEDH welcomes two or three students from the Global Campus.